Youth homelessness: Prevention strategies

 Youth between the ages of 14 and 21 with child welfare experience and additional risk factors for homelessness were qualified to be participants; participants were enrolled into the Pathways program between July 2016 and September 2019.
 By analyzing pre and post-intervention surveys it was concluded that 40% of all post-test respondents secured housing; youth reporting as homeless dropped from 37% (pre-test) to 10% (post-test).
 Employment and finance metrics were tracked.
 From pre-test to post-test the average monthly income increased from US$627.00 to US$1,052.00 demonstrating the success of the program.
 Part-time employment increased by 4% and full-time employment increased by 10%.
 Findings indicate that youth-driven, coach-like engagement is effective in reducing homelessness for youth coming out of the foster care system.

+Early intervention

+Research has explored whether direct financial support could reduce homelessness among young people leaving care.
+A 2026 trial in England tested the effect of providing a one-off, unconditional cash payment of £2,000 to care leavers aged 18-25.
+The study found that participants who received the payment were more likely to report stable housing after six months, and less likely to report sofa surfing, than those in the comparison group.
+The study also reported improvements in measure of wellbeing.

 Education

 Education is instrumental in reducing youth homelessness.
 In a Canadian study examining Youth Homelessness, it reported that there are over 35,000 youth who are classified to be homeless within Canada's borders.
 Preventative Measures to avoid youth falling into homelessness are essential, and can begin at school.
 Access and distribution of services and recognition of at-risk children begin at school.
 If prevention is not established in the school system, the likelihood of homeless youth completing their high school education decreases drastically.
 In 2016, in a study conducted on homeless Canadian Youth, 53.2% had dropped out of school.

 Prevention efforts may also benefit from expanding access to community-based programs that provide holistic support, or approaches that combine educational assistance with services like mentorship, creative expression, housing support, and financial stipends that can help broader needs of vulnerable youth.